Hola Hola (Sugarboy song): Background

-After signing with G-Worldwide in 2015.
-He had his first major breakthrough on DJ Shabsy's song "Raba" featuring Kiss Daniel and released on 23 July 2015.
-The following year, he released "Hola Hola" on 16 January 2016, as the lead single off his debut album Believe, released on 22 April 2017, through G-Worldwide.
-"Hola Hola" became his first single since he signed with the label in 2015.
+After signing with G-Worldwide in 2015, Sugarboy had his first major breakthrough on DJ Shabsy's song "Raba" with Kiss Daniel in July 2015.
+The following year, he released "Hola Hola" on 16 January 2016, as the lead single off his debut album Believe (2017), through G-Worldwide Entertainment, as his first single since he signed with the label.

 In 2021, "Hola Hola" was on the soundtrack list of Suga Suga, a romantic comedy film by G-Worldwide Entertainment.

 Commercial performance

 The song peaked at number 7 on the Nigeria Playdata charts during its debut week.
 Subsequently, it spent 2 consecutive weeks at number nine.
-On 22 May 2016, Playdata tracked 170 airplay for the week on Nigeria radio.
+On 22 May 2016, Playdata tracked 170 airplay for the week on Nigerian radio.